Time According to Western Science

 Also, as I mentioned, we don’t have just one biological clock; as humans, we have more than one biological clock.
 Different functions are controlled by different biological clocks, but this is not really well understood.
 The ones that I’ve read about are actually 24-hour clocks which can be entrained, but I don't know if all of them are 24-hour cycles.

 Give us an example of things that run according to biological clocks.
-Sleep I guess would be an obvious one.
+Sleep, I guess, would be an obvious one.
 What else?

 Why is it some people have horrible jetlag and some don’t?
 I’ve never really experienced jetlag.
 I travel all the time.

 It probably has to do with the biochemical flexibility of that biological clock.
 It’s probably that different people have evolved different proteins and mechanisms to deal with it.
 Some of them are easier to reset.
-But, in a way, a biological clock or a bacterial clock is not really that different from a mechanical clock in the sense that it’s subject to the same laws of physics; it would be subject to the same kinds of effects from relativity.
+However, in a way, a biological or a bacterial clock is not really that different from a mechanical clock in the sense, that it’s subject to the same laws of physics; it would be subject to the same kinds of effects from relativity.
 It’s no different from a cesium atom being measured.
 It’s just time, in that sense.

 Conclusion